What Are Symptoms for Acid Reflux?

 If you are diagnosed with either type of reflux, treatment options can run from diet and lifestyle management to over-the-counter prescription medications such as antacids and even surgery for specific cases.

-One of the latest treatment options showing great results in decreasing reflux symptoms is an incision-less surgical treatment called EsophyX TIF (transoral incisionless fundoplication) for regular heartburn.
+One of the latest treatment options showing great results in decreasing reflux symptoms is an incision-less surgical treatment called EsophyX TIF (transoral incisionless fundoplication).
 It’s a surgical procedure performed through the mouth, which reconstructs the barrier between the stomach and esophagus to prevent stomach acid fluids from refluxing up into the esophagus.
 Most patients return to work the next day or within a few days following the procedure.
 This treatment is the culmination of recent advancement in technology.

-Although medical managements with antacid medications are effective for symptomatic control, the anatomical reasons for the reflux are not addressed.
-Knowing that more long-term side effects of medications are detrimental, considering simple, no-cutting TIF is a safe option to treat the condition.
+Although medical managements with antacid medications are effective for symptomatic control, it does not fix the anatomical reasons for the reflux.
+Knowing that more long-term side effects of medications can be detrimental, considering simple, no-cutting TIF is a safe option to treat the condition.

 Everyone is different, and your treatment options may be different too.
 Talk to your doctor if reflux is disrupting your life.